bhassani/EternalBlueC/README.md

 TODO: Might need to implement the Trans2 Upload function using a structure and not editing the Trans2 packet capture using hexadecimal.

+Project goals:
+[*] Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be installed instead.

+[*] Convert to other languages such as Java and C# and implement a scanner & attack GUI

 Repository also contains
   * DoublePulsar Upload DLL python scripts & DoublePulsar x64 userland shellcode for DLL injection
   * EternalBlue All in one binary